top of page

 When you market yourself on LinkedIn, you don’t just attract more clients.
 You attract better ones!

-Some clients are harder to work with, less aligned with your expertise, or simply don’t pay what you’re worth.
-When you don't have enough leads, it's harder to be choosey with who you work with.
-For example, you might have a sales call and hear red flags, but it is difficult to say "no" to work with that client if you don't have enough leads in your pipeline.
+Some clients, as you may have unfortunately experienced, are harder to work with, less aligned with your expertise, or simply don’t pay what you’re worth.
+When you don't have enough leads, it's hard to be choosy with who you work with.
+For example, you might have a sales call and hear red flags, but it is difficult to say "no" to work with that client if you don't have other qualified leads in your pipeline.

 Having a good marketing system in place gives you the power to take control of your client roster by connecting with people who are a perfect fit for your services.
 That's because more leads result in more choice for you, and the ability to say "no" to those bad-fit clients who suck your energy and have unrealistic demands and expectations.

-Through a combination of posting and direct messaging, you can build relationships with higher-paying and more enjoyable clients.
-This isn’t about cold messaging strangers or spamming your network; it’s about being intentional and strategic so you work smarter, not harder.
+Through a combination of posting and direct messaging, you can build relationships with higher-paying and more enjoyable clients — clients who respect your expertise, budget appropriately, and trust your process.

 Reason 3) People you connect with today will pay you down the road